Save information for later

 What is the definition of Lennox-Gastaut Syndrome (LGS)?

-Lennox-Gastaut syndrome is a severe condition characterized by recurrent seizures (epilepsy) that begin early in life.
-Affected individuals have multiple types of seizures, a particular pattern of brain activity (called slow spike-and-wave) measured by a test called an electroencephalogram (EEG), and impaired mental abilities.
+Lennox-Gastaut syndrome is a severe condition characterized by repeated seizures (epilepsy) that begin early in life.
+Affected individuals have multiple types of seizures, developmental delays, and particular patterns of brain activity measured by a test called an electroencephalogram (EEG).
+An EEG shows a slow spike-and-wave pattern during wakefulness and generalized paroxysmal fast activity during sleep.

 What are the causes of Lennox-Gastaut Syndrome (LGS)?